 I look forward to serving you,

-Sam Reed comes to Kennedy Catholic having most recently served as the District Athletic Director and Assistant Director of Student Life for Tacoma Public Schools.
+Prior to coming to Kennedy Catholic, Sam Reed served as the District Athletic Director and Assistant Director of Student Life for Tacoma Public Schools from 2013-2016.
 In that role, he oversaw athletics at the District’s five high schools and nine middle schools that offered programming.
-In addition to the daily responsibilities, he worked in a number of capacities including:

 From 2007-2013 Reed worked as Athletic Director and Activity Coordinator at Chief Sealth International High School.
 While there, he served on the Sea-King Eligibility Committee, and as Metro League president and commissioner of boys and girls basketball.
 He was recognized as the District 2 Athletic Director of the Year in 2012.

 Professionally, he currently sits on the West Central District eligibility committee, and served as the meet director of the WIAA's State Track & Field Championships from 2013-2016.
 He has been an advocate for Special Olympics Unified Sports since its inception in the State, and currently serves on their WIAA Advisory Committee.
 He is also on the Board of Directors for Sports In Schools, a non-profit organization that works with area schools and students to enhance the lives of students in need through participating in school-based activities.

 Reed graduated from Gonzaga University with a Bachelor of Arts in Public Relations and Advertising in 2002.
 Prior to that, he graduated of Fife High School in Fife, Washington in 1998 where he played basketball, golf and baseball.